 In 600-500 BC, Saqa and Kimmerians interacted with Greek colonizers and had modernised very quickly, giving beginning to the most sophisticated army of the antic Europe.
 Saqa khan Mitridat the Great was a close ally of Roman republic and had defeated many enemies of Romans in the east, namely Armenia, Persia, and others.

 In 550 BC Theodosia, Kerch, Sevastopol, Kherson, Odessa, Mariupol (now Zhdanov), Tana (now Rostov) were founded by greeks.

 In 300 BC Aq-Meçit was founded by Saqa tribes by greek name "Neapolis" and became a new capital.
 Now it is called Simferopol and is a biggest city of Lesser Crimea Prefecture.

 In 600 AC turkic language was adopted by crimeans.

-So the Crimea was turkic country long before 1223, when it was peacefully incorporated into turkic-mongolic empire of Genghis-Khan.
+So Crimea was a turkic country long before 1223, when it was peacefully incorporated into Empire of Genghis-Khan.